13 November 2024

 Back in my Fundie childhood I was taught about God’s “umbrellas of protection.”
 God, they taught, is like a giant umbrella, keeping all sorts of woes off the men who follow him, like umbrellas keep away rain.
 (Unless the rain’s coming at you sideways.
 But don’t stretch this simile too far; it falls apart easier than most.)
 So long that the man stays directly under God, he stays dry.

 The “umbrellas of protection.”
-It’s not in the bible, but man is it a popular teaching with sexists.
+It’s not in the bible, but man alive is it a popular teaching with sexists.

 In fact the devout man also becomes an umbrella, keeping all sorts of woes away from his wife and children so long that they stay under him.
 And like I said, the simile falls apart easily: What is God’s umbrella not deflecting, which necessitates the husband to be an umbrella?
 Or maybe God’s umbrella is a sexist umbrella and only works on men.
-I dunno.
-I just know no umbrellas in the world work this way.
+I dunno; I just know no umbrellas in the world work this way.
 Hey, I didn’t invent this illustration.
 But Fundies use it all the time.
-Gothard has it in his books.
+Gothard uses it in his books.

 We Fundie kids were taught our place was under the Mom-umbrella, and she was to stay in God’s good standing by being under the Dad-umbrella.
 Since my dad’s an atheist, I realized rather quickly the umbrella diagram doesn’t describe my family at all.
-Thankfully, instead of leaping to the conclusion I was screwed, I realized it’s the diagram that’s stupid.
+Thankfully, instead of leaping to the conclusion I was royally screwed, I realized it’s the diagram that’s stupid.
 But not every Fundie is so discerning.

 We were taught this “umbrellas of protection” folderol is a biblical principle.
 It’s not.
 Not just ’cause the word “umbrella” isn’t found in the bible whatsoever: God never assigned child-rearing solely to women, but to both men and women.
 Pr 1.8 God never insisted only men work outside the home; in fact the idealized woman of Proverbs works outside the home!
 Pr 31.13, 14, 16, 24 God expects men to love their wives, Ep 5.25, Cl 3.19 and wives to keep their husbands’ will in consideration, same as they do with Jesus’s will.
 Ep 5.24 But God never threatens to withdraw his protection from spouses who don’t meet the 1950s American ideal of working dad and stay-at-home mom.

-See, that’s what a lot of sham “biblical principles” are about: Promoting American traditional values as if they were God’s idea.
 Like the “biblical principle” which condemns rock music: It’s not based on a valid reason, like when songwriters write immoral lyrics.
 It’s Gothard’s claim the backbeat (the rhythm found not in every rock song, but definitely in 1950s rock) is the inverse of the human heartbeat, and is inherently anti-human.
 Seriously; he teaches this.
-And if it’s anti-human, yada yada yada, it’s not of God; don’t listen to rock.
-Listen to what Gothard likes to listen to: Hymns.
+And if it’s anti-human, yada yada yada, it’s not of God, so don’t listen to rock.
+Listen to what Gothard prefers to listen to: Hymns.

 And don’t get me started on all the bizarre “biblical principles” Darbyists use to support some really crazy End Times theories.

-But the end result is they promote their made-up traditions instead of God’s Law, exactly like Pharisees did in Jesus’s day.
+I know.
+Sometimes we’re gonna love their conclusions, and be perfectly happy to accept their “principles” because they suit all our prejudices.
+Don’t.
+That’s how they get away with it.
+The end result is they promote their made-up traditions instead of God’s Law, exactly like Pharisees did in Jesus’s day.
 And for all the same reasons: Power and control.
 A false sense of righteousness.
 Comfort.
 Convenience.
 The illusion of religion without really following God.
 And of course hypocrisy.

 So any time someone claims “It’s a biblical principle,” make sure it truly is one.
 If the bible verses they quote sound unsuitable, or misused, examine those doubts. ’Cause it may very well be the Holy Spirit making you doubt.
 Always follow the Spirit.